-Do you want to skip the read and get right to my top picks?
-The best domain registrar for most people is Bluehost (get a free domain with hosting).
+Want to skip the read and get right to my top pick?
+The best domain registrar for most people is Hostinger (get a free domain with their web hosting).

 Read on to get started on your own project so you can lock in a great deal on your domain as soon as possible.

-#1 – Bluehost Review— The Best for Getting a Free Domain for Your New Website
+#1 – Hostinger Review— The Best for Getting a Free Domain for Your New Website

 Not only is this convenient—you don’t have to get hosting from one provider and a domain name from another—it’s also a really great deal.

-With Bluehost, you can get everything you need for as low as $2.95 per month.
-Normally hosting isn’t that cheap.
-And, since Bluehost is throwing in a free domain name, that saves another $10-15 bucks in the first year.
+And, since Hostinger is throwing in a free domain name, that saves you another $10-15 bucks in the first year, at least.

-On top of all this, Bluehost gives you free tools to drive traffic to your site, improve performance, and strengthen security:
+On top of all this, Hostinger’s Premium Shared Hosting gives you free tools to drive traffic to your site, improve performance, and strengthen security:

 - Intuitive domain management dashboard